 Cure coronavirus’ cabin fever with some winter travel planning

-Right now, we’re all doing the right thing — staying home to “flatten” the coronavirus curve.
-Hopefully, we’ll soon be back to exploring the world like we did before.
-Until then, fight off boredom by making some winter travel plans.
-Here are ten ideas to kickstart your imagination.
+Right now, we’re all doing the right thing; staying home to “flatten” the coronavirus curve.
+Hopefully, we’ll soon be back to exploring the world as we did before.
+Until then, fight off the boredom by making some winter travel plans.
+Here are ten winter destinations to kickstart your imagination.